Jimmy Durante: Politics

-Later years
+Later years and death

-Durante continued his film appearances through It's a Mad, Mad, Mad, Mad World and television appearances through the early 1970s.
-He narrated the Rankin-Bass animated Christmas special Frosty the Snowman (1969), re-run for many years since.
-The television work also included a series of commercial spots for Kellogg's Corn Flakes cereals in the mid-1960s, which introduced Durante's gravelly growl and narrow-eyed, large-nosed countenance to millions of children.
-"Dis is Jimmy Durante, in puy-son!" was his introduction to some of the Kellogg's spots.
-One of his last appearances was in a memorable television commercial for the 1973 Volkswagen Beetle, where he proclaimed that the new, roomier Beetle had "plenty of breathin' room... for de old schnozzola!"
+Durante continued his film appearances through the popular 1963 It's a Mad, Mad, Mad, Mad World and a number of television appearances through the early 1970s.
+He narrated the Rankin-Bass animated Christmas special Frosty the Snowman (1969).
+The television work also included a series of commercial spots for Kellogg's Corn Flakes cereals in the mid-1960s, which introduced Durante to millions of children.
+One of his last appearances was in a television commercial for the 1973 Volkswagen Beetle, where he proclaimed that the new, roomier Beetle had "plenty of breathin' room... for de old schnozzola!"

-In 1963, Durante recorded the album of pop standards September Song.
-The album became a best-seller and provided Durante's re-introduction to yet another generation, almost three decades later.
-From the Jimmy Durante's Way of Life album came the gravelly interpretation of the song "As Time Goes By", which accompanied the opening credits of the romantic comedy hit Sleepless in Seattle, while his version of "Make Someone Happy" launched the film's closing credits.
+In 1963, Durante recorded the album of pop standards, September Song.
+The album became a best-seller and provided Durante's reintroduction to yet another generation, almost three decades later.
+Jimmy Durante's Way of Life album featured his interpretation of the song As Time Goes By, which accompanied the opening credits of the romantic comedy hit Sleepless in Seattle, while his version of "Make Someone Happy" was in the film's closing credits.
 Both are included on the film's best-selling soundtrack.
-Durante also recorded a cover of the well-known song "I'll Be Seeing You", which became a trademark song on his 1960s TV show and was featured in the 2004 film The Notebook.
+Durante also recorded a cover of the well-known song I'll Be Seeing You, which became a trademark song on his 1960s TV show and was featured in the 2004 film The Notebook..
+The album also included Blue Bird of Happiness for which Durante provided his own modified lyrics and changled the spelling of the first word in the song's title from 'Bluebird' to 'Blue Bird'.

-He wrote a foreword for a humorous book compiled by Dick Hyman titled Cockeyed Americana.
+He wrote a foreword for a humorous book compiled by Dick Hyman, titled Cockeyed Americana.
 In the first paragraph of the "Foreword!", as Durante called it, he describes meeting Hyman and discussing the book and the contribution that Hyman wanted Durante to make to it.
-Durante wrote "Before I can say gaziggadeegasackeegazobbath, we're at his luxurious office."
+Durante wrote, "Before I can say gaziggadeegasackeegazobbath, we're at his luxurious office."
 After reading the material Hyman had compiled for the book, Durante commented on it: "COLOSSAL, GIGANTIC, MAGNANIMOUS, and last but not first, AURORA BOREALIS.
 [Capitalization Durante's] Four little words that make a sentence—and a sentence that will eventually get me six months."

-Durante retired from performing in 1972, after a stroke confined him to a wheelchair.
+Durante retired from performing in 1972, following a stroke that left him reliant on a wheelchair.
 He made a public appearance in 1974 when MGM held a reunion of its former stars, in connection with its new That's Entertainment! film.

-Jimmy Durante died of pneumonia in Santa Monica, California, on January 29, 1980, 12 days before he would have turned 87.
-He received Catholic funeral rites four days later, with fellow entertainers including Desi Arnaz, Ernest Borgnine, Marty Allen, and Jack Carter in attendance, and was interred at Holy Cross Cemetery in Culver City, California.
+Durante died as a result of pneumonia in Santa Monica, California, on January 29, 1980, 12 days before he would have turned 87.
+He received Catholic funeral rites four days later, with fellow entertainers Desi Arnaz, Ernest Borgnine, Marty Allen, and Jack Carter in attendance, and was interred at Holy Cross Cemetery in Culver City, California.